pydanny/daniel.feldroy.com/posts/2023-11-splitting-git-commit.md

 git reset HEAD~
 ```

 This reverts the commit.
-Then you can commit individual or groups of files in multiple commits
+Commit individual or groups of files in multiple commits.

 ## What if your commit isn't the most recent one?

 Use an interactive rebase to commit things further back.
-Follow these steps
+Follow these steps:

 1. Find the commit hash with either `git log` or `git reflog`